apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 $ bin/pulsar-admin topics create \
   persistent://my-tenant/my-namespace/my-topic
 ```
 > **Note**
-> When you create a non-partitioned topic with the suffix '-partition-' followed by numeric value like 'xyz-topic-partition-x' for the topic name, if a partitioned topic with same name, in this case 'xyz-topic-partition-y' exists, then the numeric value(x) for the non-partitioned topic must be larger than the number of partitions(y) of the partitioned topic.
-Otherwise, you cannot create such non-partitioned topic.
+> When you create a non-partitioned topic with the suffix '-partition-' followed by numeric value like 'xyz-topic-partition-x' for the topic name, if a partitioned topic with same suffix 'xyz-topic-partition-y' exists, then the numeric value(x) for the non-partitioned topic must be larger than the number of partitions(y) of the partitioned topic.
+Otherwise, you cannot create such a non-partitioned topic.

 <!--REST API-->
 {@inject: endpoint|PUT|/admin/v2/persistent/:tenant/:namespace/:topic|operation/createNonPartitionedTopic}